yamtl/examples/yamtl.examples.mapping.batch.cps2dep/readme.md

 # CPS2DEP M2M Transformation

-This is a sample project that shows how to invoke a YAMTL m2m transformation (in `mapping` mode).
+This is a sample project that shows how to invoke a YAMTL m2m transformation (in `mapping` `batch` mode).

 This [m2m transformation](./src/main/java/cps2dep/Cps2DepYAMTL.xtend) is the implementation of the batch component of the [VIATRA CPS benchmark](https://github.com/viatra/viatra-cps-benchmark) in YAMTL.

-See its [specification](https://github.com/viatra/viatra-cps-benchmark/wiki/Benchmark-specification) for a detailed description.
+This project has been extracted and adapted from [our variant of the VIATRA CPS benchmark](https://github.com/yamtl/viatra-cps-batch-benchmark/tree/master/m2m.batch.cps2dep.yamtl)to show how to run the transformation independently of the benchmark.

 Benchmark results comparing the performance of YAMTL against state-of-the-art model transformation engines can be found [here](https://github.com/yamtl/viatra-cps-batch-benchmark).